2i2c-org/docs/about/overview.md

 (about-the-project)=
-# Overview of the 2i2c Hubs
+# About the Managed JupyterHub Service

 2i2c Hubs offer data science environments to multiple users via a JupyterHub that runs in the cloud.
 They are designed and deployed by the [International Interactive Computing Collaboration](https://2i2c.org) (or 2i2c).
 They are [a team with many years of experience](https://2i2c.org/about/) running interactive computing infrastructure for research and education.